wp-plugins/add-meta-tags/readme.txt

 = Features =

+Add-Meta-Tags automatically generates metadata for your content.

 **Main Features**

-The main features of the Add-Meta-Tags plugin include:
+The main features of the plugin include:

 * Generation of basic meta tags, such as the *description* and *keywords* meta tags.
 * Generation of [Opengraph](http://ogp.me "Opengraph specification") metadata.
 * Generation of [Schema.org](http://schema.org/ "Schema.org Specification") metadata.
 * Generation of [Twitter Cards](https://dev.twitter.com/docs/cards "Twitter Cards Specification") metadata.
 * Generation of [Dublin Core](http://dublincore.org "Dublin Core Metadata Initiative") metadata.
 * The various metadata types are generated for posts, pages, custom post types, attachment pages, category, tag, custom-taxonomy, author archives and the front page.
+Please note that not all generators produce metadata for all the aforementioned content types.
+In some cases, this happens because of limitations of the metadata specification.
+Moreover, the generators are constantly being improved so as to produce as complete metadata as possible.
 * Supports both the default 'latest posts' front page or static pages, which are used as the front page and as the 'latest posts' page.
 * Supports the generation of metadata for some types of embedded media (see below for more information).
 * Supports the generation of metadata for *product* and *product group* pages for the *WooCommerce* and *Easy-Digital-Downloads* e-commerce plugins.
 (This featured is marked as `Work-In-Progress`)